zYxDevs/MultiFunctionBot/README.md

-help - Alias command for start dalle - Generate images from a text prompt using DALLE-Mini upload - Upload a Telegram File to various Free File Hosting Servers bifm - Bypass Short Links using BIFM API direct - Get Direct Link for various Supported URLs bvip - Bypass Short Links using Bypass.vip API
+help - Alias command for start dalle - Generate images from a text prompt using DALLE-Mini upload - Upload a Telegram File to various Free File Hosting Servers mediainfo - (or use /m) Generate mediainfo from Telegram files or direct download links screenshot - (or use /ss) Generates video frame screenshot from Telegram files or direct download links bifm - Bypass Short Links using BIFM API direct - Get Direct Link for various Supported URLs bvip - Bypass Short Links using Bypass.vip API